-- Reviewed and determined guidelines to be in line with the laws, Corporate Governance Code for listed companies 2017 (CG Code).
-The Board of Directors' meeting has approved the policy as proposed. - Acknowledged the 2021 self-assessment result of the Nomination, Compensation and Corporate Governance Committee as the information for the development of its performance to be in accordance with the good corporate governance practices. - Considered Corporate Sustainability Policy and Board of Directors Charter, the Board of Directors' meeting has approved as proposed. - on holding events and communications to implant honesty and anti-corruption mindset.
-Acknowledged the trainings and knowledge building on business ethics, good corporate governance, anti-corruption policy, reporting channel or complaining policy and protection on whistleblower who is the Company's key trade and business partner for making understanding as well as enhancing participation on such issues to be in line with the Company's direction. - Acknowledged the progress of the corporate sustainability plan for the year 2021 - 2022.
+- Acknowledged the progress of the corporate sustainability plan for the year 2022 2023. - Reviewed and determined guidelines to be in line with the laws, Corporate Governance Code for listed companies 2017 (CG Code).
+The Board of Directors' meeting has approved the policy as proposed. - Acknowledged the 2022 self-assessment result of the Nomination, Compensation and Corporate Governance Committee as the information for the development of its performance to be in accordance with the good corporate governance practices. - Advised the corporate sustainability management committee on holding events and communications to implant honesty and anti-corruption mindset and Corporate Sustainability. - Acknowledged the trainings and knowledge building on business ethics, good corporate governance, anti-corruption policy, reporting channel or complaining policy and protection on whistleblower to new employees.
+Acknowledged 100% employees' trainings of Personal Data Protection Policy, Confidentiality of Information, Protection of Information and Insider trading Policy.

-As a result of dedication and continuous promotion of good corporate governance in the Company's operation, the Company has received 5 stars or equivalent to "Excellent" for the result of Corporate Governance Report (CGR) given by the Thai Institute of Directors (IOD) and Thailand Sustainable Investment given by the Stock Exchange of Thailand for 6 consecutive years.
+As a result of dedication and continuous promotion of good corporate governance in the Company's operation, the Company has received 5 stars or equivalent to "Excellent" for the result of Corporate Governance Report (CGR) given by the Thai Institute of Directors (IOD) and Thailand Sustainable Investment given by the Stock Exchange of Thailand for 7 consecutive years